pegasystems/pega-helm-charts/charts/pega/README.md

 When using a private registry that requires a username and password, specify them using the `docker.registry.username` and `docker.registry.password` parameters.

+If using the image from DockerHub, it is recommended to specify the absolute image version along with the image name like `pegasystems/pega:8.4.4` since Kubernetes will pull the image tagged `latest` from DockerHub.
+This may cause problems especially since image version `8.6` has significant differences in the bootstrap process compared to older versions and is incompatible with a DB configured for version `8.4`.
+For this reason, it is also recommended to use the `docker.pega.imagePullPolicy: "IfNotPresent"` option in production, since it will ensure that a new generic tagged image will not overwrite the locally cached version.

 Example:

  ```yaml